osintbuddy/osintbuddy/README.md

 ## Introducing the Rust Rewrite

 Welcome to the Rust backend!
 OSINTBuddy is a platform that helps you dig through the internet for information.
-Built with Rust and modern web technologies.
-Originally built in Python, this Rust rewrite exists because Igot tired of Python being slow and I decided to rewrite the entire thing to learn Rust.
+Originally built in Python, this Rust rewrite exists because I got tired of Python and I decided to rewrite the entire thing to learn Rust.
 Now it's faster and crashes less *(hopefully)*.

+### Download the latest release

+Once we iron out a few more bugs and a few more features we intend to setup a github actions workflow to build and package up the built frontend and Rust server.
+Stay tuned...

-### Development
+### Development instructions

 1. Install
    ```bash